 Celtic culture is synonymous with the island of Ireland.
-Deeply woven into the tapestry of Irish culture, Celtic symbols tell much about our history and heritage as well as ways of life and belief systems.
-Here is everything you need to know about the Celtic symbol for strength.
+Celtic symbols tell much about our history and heritage as well as ways of life and belief systems.
+Here is everything you need to know about the Celtic symbol of strength.

-The Celtic symbol for strength, much like so many other ancient representations, is a treasure trove of information.
+The Celtic symbol of strength, much like so many other ancient representations, is a treasure trove of information.

-Today, a celebration and observance of Irish Celtic culture remain strong, and its iconography act as a vital representation of the small island nation.
+Today, a celebration and observance of Irish Celtic culture remain strong, and its iconography acts as a vital representation of the small island nation.

-Decoding Celtic symbols can bear great fruits of knowledge, bringing us closer to those who walked before us, teaching us much about history and heritage.
+Decoding Celtic symbols can bear great fruits of knowledge, bringing us closer to those who walked before us and teaching us much about history and heritage.

 Representing timeless themes celebrated world-over, such as love, family, loyalty, and wisdom, this comes as no surprise.